Self-contact in a buckled elastica: Classical Euler elastica

 As argued in \cite{singh2019}, any solution of the elastica obtained by solving a particular boundary value problem is similar to some segment of the mother curve having the same $H/|\bn|$.
 Fig. \ref{fig:mother_curves} shows two mother curves, one with $H/|\bn|=-0.3$ and another with $H/|\bn|=1.2$, along with various elasticae under different boundary conditions that are similar to them.
 Consequently, any two configurations with the same value of $H/|\bn|$ share the same mother curve.

 We identify three special configurations that we will often allude to in the upcoming analysis.
-The first corresponds to the solution with $H/|\bn| = 0$, which we refer to as the \emph{rectangular elastica} \footnote{The name ``rectangular" is attributed to the fact that the tangent at the point of peak curvature and the inflection point are orthogonal.
-In addition, a rectangular elastica is traced by the center of a hyperbola rolling without slipping on a flat surface}~\cite{levien2008}.
+The first corresponds to the solution with $H/|\bn| = 0$, which we refer to as the \emph{rectangular elastica} \footnote{The name ``rectangular'' is attributed to the fact that the tangent at the point of peak curvature and the inflection point are orthogonal.
+A rectangular elastica can also be generated by the center of a hyperbola rolling without slipping on a flat surface~\cite{levien2008}.}~\cite{levien2008}.
 The second solution corresponds to $H/|\bn|\approx0.462$ which we will call the \emph{critical contact elastica}; this specific ratio is referred to as the \emph{critical value}.
-The third one corresponds to $H/|\bn|=1$: a configuration that separates the inflectional solutions from non-inflectional ones, which we will refer to as the \emph{syntractrix}~\cite{levien2008}.
+The third one corresponds to $H/|\bn|=1$: a configuration that separates the inflectional solutions from \emph{the} non-inflectional ones, which we will refer to as the \emph{syntractrix}~\cite{levien2008}.